 #1.
 HSBC Holdings:

-In terms of total assets held, HSBC Holdings is deemed to be the seventh largest bank in the world and the largest one in Europe.
-Although it was founded in Hong Kong in March 1865, it currently has its headquarters in the financial capital of United Kingdom, London and is the largest bank in United Kingdom.
-It has a wide range of services ranging from commercial banking, global banking, global private banking, retail banking, wealth management etc. The name of the bank, HSBC comes from the name that was in use when it was founded in Hong Kong, namely, Hong Kong and Shanghai Banking Corporation.
+HSBC Holdings has been deemed the seventh-largest bank globally and the largest in Europe in holding total assets.
+Although it was founded in Hong Kong in March 1865, it currently has its headquarters in the financial capital of the United Kingdom, London, and is the largest bank in the United Kingdom.
+It has a wide range of services from commercial banking, global banking, and global private bankingPrivate BankingPrivate banking refers to a type of banking and financial service offered by certain banks only to high-net-worth individuals (HNWIs).
+Clients opting for this service are individually assigned a financial representative who personally takes care of their banking needs., retail banking, wealth management, etc. The bank’s name, HSBC, comes from the name used when it was founded in Hong Kong, namely, Hong Kong and Shanghai Banking Corporation.

 #2.
 Lloyds Banking Group: